Survey Results - Trainee feedback on Hill Dickinson LLP

 Chairman: Jonathan Brown

-Who we are: We are an internationally-recognised law firm that delivers advice and strategic guidance spanning the full legal spectrum across the UK, Europe and Asia with more than 850 people, including 175 partners and legal directors.
+Who we are: We are an internationally recognised law firm that delivers advice and strategic guidance spanning the full legal spectrum across the UK, Europe and Asia, with more than 850 people, including 185 partners and legal directors.

 What we’re looking for: We want our trainees to have a passion for law, together with the motivation and desire to learn and succeed.
 We need our trainees to know what is expected of us as a notable law firm and have the insight and awareness to understand the demands of our clients.
-Academically you will have at least a 2(1) and ABB or equivalent.
+Academically, you will need at least a 2(1) and ABB or equivalent.

 What you’ll do: You will do four six-month seats throughout your two-year training contract.
 Our small intake ensures that each trainee has our full attention and means we have the resources to give you as much support as you need when beginning your career.
 You will be given immediate responsibilities and challenging tasks as you become a valued member of our team.

-Perks: We have a dedicated programme offering a variety of activities and benefits to support you and we also provide some pretty good perks, including pension, travel insurance, buying and selling holiday entitlement, permanent health insurance and life assurance, season ticket loans, BUPA cover, and we’ll even give you your birthday off (paid).
+Perks: We have a dedicated programme offering a variety of activities and benefits to support you and we also offer some great perks, including pension, travel insurance, buying and selling holiday entitlement, permanent health insurance and life assurance, bike to work, season ticket loans, BUPA cover and we’ll even give you your birthday off (paid).
 We want our people to have a good work-life balance, encouraging an agile and flexible approach to working.